awsdocs/amazon-sagemaker-developer-guide/doc_source/pre-built-docker-containers-frameworks.md

 | 341280168497 | ca\-central\-1 |
 | 414596584902 | us\-gov\-west\-1 |

-These supported values itemized in the table are also provided on the [fw\_registry\.py](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/fw_registry.py) page\.
+The supported values listed in the table are also available on the [fw\_registry\.py](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/fw_registry.py) page of the Amazon SageMaker Python SDK GitHub repository\.

-Amazon SageMaker also provides pre\-built Docker images for popular deep learning frameworks\.
-For information on Docker images that enable deep learning frameworks to be used in Amazon SageMaker, see [Pre\-built Amazon SageMaker Docker Images for Tensorflow, MXNet, Chainer,and PyTorch](pre-built-docker-containers-frameworks-deep-learning.md)\.
+Amazon SageMaker also provides prebuilt Docker images for popular deep learning frameworks\.
+For information about Docker images that enable using deep learning frameworks in Amazon SageMaker, see [Prebuilt Amazon SageMaker Docker Images for TensorFlow, MXNet, Chainer, and PyTorch](pre-built-containers-frameworks-deep-learning.md)\.

-For information on Docker images that enable Reinforcement Learning \(RL\) solutions to be used in Amazon SageMaker, see [Amazon SageMaker RL Containers](https://github.com/aws/sagemaker-rl-container)\.
+For information on Docker images for developing reinforcement learning \(RL\) solutions in Amazon SageMaker, see [Amazon SageMaker RL Containers](https://github.com/aws/sagemaker-rl-container)\.